Latest information for you

 - Our Tourist Infos in the city centre (Albertinaplatz), at the Vienna Main Station and at the Airport Vienna are open.
 The high standards and criteria of the world's first global safety and hygiene stamp "Safe Travels" created by the World Travel & Tourism Council were implemented at the Tourist Infos.
 Details about the opening hours

 - Public transport in Vienna is NOT restricted.
-Masks are compulsory in all public transport, including taxis and transport service providers.
+Masks are compulsory when entering the station buildings of public transport and in all public transport, including cabs and chauffeur-driven vehicles.

 - The Vienna parks, the Federal Gardens (Schönbrunn Palace Park, the Augarten, the Burggarten, the Volksgarten and the Belvedere Garden) and playgrounds are open.